yyarmoshyk/tech-notes.net/src/_posts/Jenkins/2022-07-16-groovy-cheatsheet.md

 ```

 ## Templating
-Groovy’s template engine is very similar to bas `envsubst`.
+Groovy’s template engine is very similar to bash `envsubst`.
 ### SimpleTemplateEngine()
 Let's assume we have the following `Student.template` file:
 ```xml